swordmaster003/UGUI-Touch-Input-Component/README.md

   * Another way you can get the input value of these input component in coding.

 ## Input Components

-Touch Input Component package contains a total of three components:the virtual joystick , the dynamic joystick and the virtual button.

 All of these component are signed for mobile platform,It’s very easy to create and use for your game.